 • There are limits on the time allowed to finish pre-registration training, and these are explained in the GPhC Criteria for registration as a pharmacist.

-In recent years, there have been quite a few changes to the exam this mainly has been a shift in focus to concentrate more on patient scenarios and "acute" pharmacy calculations.
+In recent years, quite a few changes have been made to the exam.
+This mainly has been a shift in focus to concentrate more on patient scenarios and "acute" pharmacy calculations.

 GPhC Exam Questions